duxmen/test/readme.txt

-this my first time to learn git wish it will be ok!
+this my first time to learn git  haha wish it will be ok!